cml87/SpringCore_111_forJenkins/README.md

     public void greet() {
         System.out.println("I just want to say ...");
         delegate.greet(); // prints: "Hello there!"
+        System.out.printl("That's it!");

     }
 }
 ```

-As can be seen, a proxy class wraps an interface, and thus all classes implementing that interface.
+As can be seen, a proxy class implements and wraps an interface, and thus all classes implementing that interface.

+Hand coded proxies, like the one we just showed have disadvantages.
+One is when the proxy interface changes adding more methods.
+In this case we'll have to implement the new methods not only in the target classes, but also in the proxy class.
+Moreover, if the behaviour we want to add through the proxy mechanisms to the new method is the same we added for the other previous methods, we'll have to copy-paste code (extracting it to a private method is less bad but still inelegant).
+In other words, the poxy class is tightly coupled to the interface it is proxying through.

+### Proxy: JDK dynamic proxies
+The disadvantages of a hand made proxy are resolved with xxx.

+Spring allows creating proxies dynamically, for example to start a transaction whenever a method of a class is invoked, using a transaction manager?.
+We can have a proxy over a service class that intercepts calls to every method of the class automatically.
+Dynamic proxies are a feature of the JDK, though.

+## JDK dynamic proxies

 ## Spring AOP proxies ?
 Proxies is used to inject behaviour into existing code without modifying it.